kj4ezj/echo-eval/README.md

 $ jq --version
 jq-1.6
 ```

-## Usage
-For local scripts it is as simple as sourcing `ee.sh`, but you will want to use submodules or a package manager to import this code in shared scripts.

 ### Local Scripts
 Make a folder for these types of things to live, if you don't have one already.